soravux/slc/README.md

 * Allow multiple listen from a single socket
 * Allow socket to listen and connect at the same time (wouldn't that be a bit complex?)
 * Add source of message in receive()
+* Add a way to know when the client is connected to the server. (connect() blocking? method that returns if connection is successful?)